 Anyhow, it’s a fabulous hike.
 I only wish we had given ourselves more time to enjoy the area.
 We got to the trailhead around 9:30 am and made it to camp by 2:30 pm right as a summer storm was rolling in.

-The hike starts out relatively flat passing Monarch Lake then a series of waterfalls along Cascade Creek.
+The hike starts out relatively flat passing Monarch Lake, then is a series of waterfalls along Cascade Creek.
 The last few miles of the trail is straight up, this is where we really started to feel the burn.
 We found an open campsite on the left side of the lake set up our tent and then we both passed out for two hours as the rain came down.
 The sounds of raindrops on a tent is actually quite soothing and we slept like babies.
 When we woke up, we only had a few hours of sunlight left.
 We walked around made friends with our neighbors and of course, took a thousand photos.

 After dinner, we slept like babies.
 We woke up early to break camp and get back down the trail.
 About halfway down, I went to adjust my bra and popped a blister that had formed from the strap of my pack.
 Pretty painful.

 Our legs were toast.
 As we hobbled back to the car we both wished we had been a little more in shape and had more time to explore the area.
 I hope to go backpack there again but hopefully a little less painful.